Otros Ejercicios

 "My name is Sue! how do you do!
 Now you gonna die!"

-Well, I hit him right between the eyes,
+Well, I hit him hard right the eyes,

 And he went down but to my surprise,